 Things to Do in Chefchaouen If You Only Have One Day

 If you only have one day in Chefchaouen because you’re doing a day trip you’ll need to stick to the basics.
 I’m sure you’re visiting to see the beautiful blue city so start by just walking around.
 Fair warning it can be confusing getting around but if you have service Google Maps helps!
+If you’d like help with navigation, you can book this 12-hour private tour of Chefchaouen.

 Explore the Medina